harshalharshalvakharia-droid/maths-project/README.md

-**AI Usage Note:** This project was built with my own effort, with AI used only for learning, debugging, and concept clarification.
-Full details: [Postscript (AI Usage Declaration)](./postscript.md)
+📌 **AI Usage Note:** This project was built with my own effort, with AI used only for learning, debugging, and concept clarification.
+Full details: [PostScript (AI Usage Declaration)](./PostScript.md)
 ---

 *CME202 — Mathematics II | School of Engineering and Technology | Navrachana University | 2026*